-What’s more, studies have found that jogging and running can help burn harmful visceral fat, commonly known as belly fat.
-This type of fat wraps around your internal organs and has been linked to various chronic diseases like heart disease and diabetes (
+What’s more, studies have found that jogging and running can help burn visceral fat, commonly known as belly fat.
+This type of fat wraps around your internal organs and has links to various chronic diseases like heart disease and diabetes (

 Both jogging and running are great exercises that can be done anywhere and are easy to incorporate into your weekly routine.
 To get started, aim to jog for 20–30 minutes 3–4 times per week.

-If you find jogging or running outdoors to be hard on your joints, try running on softer surfaces like grass.
+If you find jogging or running outdoors hard on your joints, try running on softer surfaces like grass.
 Also, many treadmills have built-in cushioning, which may be easier on your joints.

 Cycling is a popular exercise that improves your fitness and can help you lose weight.

-Although cycling is traditionally done outdoors, many gyms and fitness centers have stationary bikes that allow you to cycle while staying indoors.
+Although cycling is traditionally an outdoor activity, many gyms and fitness centers have stationary bikes that allow you to cycle while staying indoors.

-including increased insulin sensitivity and a reduced risk of certain chronic
+Cycling is a good option for people of all fitness levels.
+Studies link regular cycling to increased insulin sensitivity and a reduced risk of certain chronic diseases.

 Weight training is a popular choice for people looking to lose weight.

 A 155-pound (70-kg) person burns roughly 108 calories per 30 minutes of weight training (5).